phialahydrite/phialahydrite.github.io/slope_calculator.md

 # Calculate deformation front position
 - Use image processing tools to identify curvature in the surface of each wedge
+- Identify deformation front as the very front of deformed topography.
+- This position changes throughout each experiment.

 ```python